pvolnuhi/carrot/README.md

 ## Usage and Redis client compatibility

 Carrot was tested with Java Jedis, should work with other clients as well.
-The client **cluster support is required** to use Carrot at a full potential (multiple data nodes per server).
+The client **cluster support is required** to use Carrot at a full potential (multiple data nodes per server). **TODO**.

 ## Benchmark summary